semgrep/bento/README.md

 $ rm -r ~/.bento .bento* && bento init
 ```

+The last line removes all Bento artifacts as their formats have not yet stabalized between releases, including the Bento archive.

 For Bento 0.8+ no Bento files need to be tracked with Git unless you’re using Bento in CI.
 See [Running in CI/CD](#running-in-ci/cd) for details.

 ### Command Line Options